2 Part Course |

 A magnificent and large arch with an aesthetically beautiful design in a building

-A one-day course presented over two-half days in a virtual class from 9:30am to 1:00pm UK time
+A one-day course presented over two-half days in a virtual class

 Part One

-Background to the regulation
+Background to the regulation of equity securities

-• Overview of changes to the rules
+• The prohibition of offers to the public

 • The requirement to produce a prospectus

-• Contents of a full prospectus
+• Contents of a PRM prospectus

-• New summary
+• Relaxed rules for summary

-• Historical financial information
+• Historical financial information, including complex financial histories

-• Forecast and pro forma disclosure and changes
+• Forecast and pro forma disclosure

 • Universal Registration Document

-• Simplified prospectus for
+• Simplified prospectus for secondary issues

 • Exemption document for share takeovers

-• Approval and publication of a prospectus
+• New procedures for approval, publication and availability of a prospectus

 • Advertisements